Jilly Cooper

-Dame Jilly Cooper (born Jill Sallitt; 21 February 1937 – 5 October 2025) was an English author and journalist, best known for her long-running Rutshire Chronicles series.
+Dame Jilly Cooper (21 February 1937 – 5 October 2025) was an English author and journalist, best known for her long-running Rutshire Chronicles series.
 She began her career in journalism and published several works of non-fiction, including books on class, animals and marriage, before turning to fiction.
-Her first romance novel appeared in 1975 and she went on to become a prominent figure in British popular literature, noted for her witty social commentary and depictions of upper-middle-class life.
+Her first book was How to Stay Married, which was published in 1969.
+She published several collections of journalism, alongside other non-fiction volumes throughout much of her career.
+Cooper's first novel to be published was the romance Emily, which appeared in 1975 and was followed by five more, as well as a volume of short stories.
+Cooper was also an anthologist and wrote the Little Mabel series of children's books.